CloudTestDrive/EventLabs/AppDev/container/glassfish_import.md

 ---
 # ORACLE Cloud Test Drive Event
 ----
-## Import and deploy a Glassfish Docker image onto Oracle Container Cloud Service
+## Step 6 : Import and deploy a Glassfish Docker image onto Oracle Container Cloud Service

 ### Introduction
 In this lab we will import and deploy a Glassfish Docker image onto the Oracle Container Cloud Service (OCCS).
 The Glassfish image is not included by default, we will download it from the Docker repository.